Softpanorama

 Also key features of framework related to job scheduling are completely ignored (ability to distribute scripts to endpoints (central repository option), event based invocation of scripts (it was introduced only in 8.4 using independent and conceptually different implementation).

-Some Redbooks are OK and provide some reasonable insight into the system.
-They are actually better starting point then documentation.
+Some TWS-related Redbooks are OK and provide much better insight into TWS capabilities, functioning and administration.
+Unfortunately most of them are outdated: none covers version 8.5.
+Still they are better starting point for beginners then documentation.
 See Documentation/Redbooks

 Versions 8.3-8.5 use IBM Embeddable Websphere Application Server (in case of TWS 8.5 this is embeddedEXPRESS 6.1.0.19) which is a pretty complex and rather fragile product.
-It is different enough from standard Websphere Base Server to course huge headache in case the installation fails (and it can if, for example, you do not patch AIX server -- Java crash) but you can run TWS using standard Websphere v.6 as well and that might be a better solution.
-Unless successful from the first try, installation quickly becomes a real mess in case of failure of one of the component:
+It is different enough from standard Websphere Base Server to inflict huge headache in case the installation fails (and it can if, for example, you do not patch AIX 5.3 server -- Java crash prevents installation from finishing), but you can run TWS using standard Websphere v.6 as well and that is a much better solution.
+While installation is a rare event and IBM provide good support for it, unless successful from the first try, it can became kind of patience training in disguise, like in case of Java crash on AIX 5.3:

-For all practical purposes installation requires close communication with IBM support (or external consultant) and the problems aggravated by the fact that for some reason TWS support is not that helpful and is somewhat weaker then support for other Tivoli products such as Framework and TEC.
-In case of multiple failures installation of TWS on some platforms like AIX 5.3 becomes a very interesting exercise, kind of patience training in disguise ;-).
-You can and will spend days, possibly weeks, studying manuals and searching the web just to get the simplest initial setup work.
-For most large multinational organization that can benefit from TWS this is not a problem but I would warn small and medium size firms who for some reason believe in IBM marketing.
+For all practical purposes installation requires close communication with IBM support (or external consultant) and the problems aggravated by the fact that in my experience TWS support is not that helpful for resolving pretty common problems.
+You can spend days, possibly weeks, studying manuals and searching the web just to get the simplest initial setup work.
+For most large multinational organization that can benefit from TWS this is not a problem, but I would warn small and medium size firms who for some reason believe in IBM marketing.

-TWS executes batch file on remote servers that have FTA agents.
-Monitoring job completion status was first implemented via TEC but now also be done via Candle (ITM 6.x) without Tivoli framework.
+Normally TWS is an agent-based solution: it executes batch file on remote servers that have so called FTA agents.
+Monitoring job completion status was first implemented via TEC, but now also be done via Candle (ITM 6.x) without Tivoli framework.
 That can save large organizations some money as TWS + Candle maintenance is almost twice cheaper than TWS+TMF+TEC+ITM.
+The drawback are more limited correlation capabilities but few organization use TEC correlation capabilities to any significant extent.

 There is a low quality, confusing Java-based GUI called Job Scheduling Console which (after some training to overcome idiosyncrasies) permits for the administrator to create jobs and specifies rules by which jobs are scheduled (e.g., every payday), specify job sequences (some jobs may have to follow certain other jobs) or other constrains (certain jobs cannot run at the same time or only so many jobs can run at one time).
 It was created an after though and that shows (original TWS used command line scheduling which still remain a preferable mode).
 The job constrains specification language is ad hoc but pretty capable.